 - Business expenses are all expenses or costs related to one's independent artistic or journalistic activity.
 They include all expenses incurred in any self-employed activity subject to compulsory insurance during the insurance period.
 The expenses include in particular expenses for business premises (rent, lighting, heating, cleaning), expenses for auxiliary staff (wages, social security contributions), expenses which are otherwise deducted as income-related expenses from any income from non-self-employed work, insofar as they have been incurred in exercising self-employed activity that is subject to compulsory insurance, contributions to professional associations, and write-offs.

 Scholarships subject to income tax count as regular income from artistic activity.
-In a ruling, the Federal Social Court (Ref.: B 3 KS 2/12R of 28.11.2013) pointed out that under certain circumstances tax-free grants may also be included in earned income under the KSVG.
+In a ruling, the Federal Social Court (Ref.: B 3 KS 2/12R of 28.11.2013) pointed out that under certain circumstances tax-free grants may also be included as earned income under the KSVG.

 Work grants, i.e. grants paid in connection with a work realisation or the creation of a work, were counted by the KSK as part of the income earned from independent artistic or journalistic activity even before this decision.
-(In case of doubt – i.e. whether the income from such a grant should be included – reference should be made to the ruling because this is not always familiar at the KSK).
+(In case of doubt – i.e. whether the income from such a grant should be included – reference should be made to the ruling because this is not always familiar to the KSK).
 Not to be taken into account, on the other hand, are scholarships granted directly from public funds or by intergovernmental or supranational institutions for the promotion of scientific or artistic education or further training.

 Artists and publicists who do not earn an expected annual income at least above the statutory limit are exempt from insurance.
-This means that there is no compulsory insurance within the statutory health and long-term care insurance or the pension insurance systems.
+This means that there is no compulsory insurance coverage within the statutory health and long-term care insurance or the pension insurance systems.

 This limit has stood at 3,900.00 EURO per year and 325.00 EURO per month since 2004.